 - cheap white iPhone 6: definitely trying to buy :)

 The more words the keyword has, the lower its search volume is (people are generally lazy).
 Most of the 1-word keywords are extremely difficult and probably not even worth ranking for (high competition, low conversion).
-Given the same resources, it's usually better trying to rank for a list of long-tail keywords as opposed to a single short keyword.
+Given the same resources, it's usually better to try to rank for a list of long-tail keywords as opposed to a single short keyword.
 Long-tail keyword deserves an article to cover its usage, Nail Patel did a great job explain its usefulness in his article on how he generated huge traffic with long tail keywords

 Take our case, for example, we optimize for the keyword "Web design in Vietnam" and we consistently rank #1 (or at least in the top 5) for it when searched with Google Vietnam.
 We also rank in the top 10 for related keywords such as "Website design service in Vietnam", "Web design in Ho Chi Minh City", etc...
 Even though the search volume for these keywords is low, they are invaluable for our business because: